Urigo/graphql-modules/docs/introduction/context.md

 > You can read more about resolver in [Apollo Server documentation](https://www.apollographql.com/docs/graphql-tools/resolvers#Resolver-function-signature).

-GraphQL Modules also uses the `context`, and it add to the context a field called `injector`, which you can use to get access to the dependency injection container of your `GraphQLApp`.
+GraphQL Modules also uses the `context`, and it add to the context a field called `injector`, which you can use to get access to the dependency injection container of your `GraphQLModule`.

 You can use the `injector` from any resolver like that: